liyuu369/Intro/README.md

 # liyuu369
 🤓
-Pharmacist transitioned into data & business anlyst, still exploring the beauty of data world day by day
+Pharmacist transitioned into data & business analyst, continuing to explore the beauty of data world